Kovu349/https---github.com-Kovu349-rise-4-humans/README.md

 # Technologies Used

--HTML
+- HTML
--CSS
+- CSS
--JavaScript
+- JavaScript
--Vercel for deployment and hosting
+- Vercel for deployment and hosting

 # About